Development guidelines

 Git Branching Structure and Workflow

 This section describes the Git branching and tag structure used when developing.
 In the following we differentiate between branches in the upstream repository and branches in developers’ forks.
-Forks are used to develop features, bugfixes etc. They are created from the upstream’s develop
+Forks are used to develop features, bugfixes etc. They are created from the upstream’s develop branch by forking to a local repo.

 Branching Structure